GluuFederation/docs-ce-prod/3.1.4/source/tutorials/passport-inbound-flow.md

 ## Overview

-This tutorial provides a bare-bone, step-by-step guide on how to set up a basic proof-of-concept environment showcasing end-to-end, Passport-driven Inbound SAML flow with Gluu Server and Shibboleth SP.
+This tutorial offers a step-by-step guide for setting up a basic proof-of-concept environment showcasing an Inbound SAML user authentication flow.
 Refer to general documentation describing each component for more details.

 ## Foreword